What is a Fireback?

 Cast iron firebacks are often cast with a decorative motif, such as a wildlife scene, a commemorative pictorial, or even a coat of arm.
 Cast iron firebacks are sturdy and do their job well, but because they are solid cast iron, they are very heavy.
 Their weight makes it a challenge for some people to move and place them, and shipping tends to be very costly as well.

 In the early 21st century, stainless steel firebacks emerged, literally shedding new light on fireback innovation.
 Because their surfaces are more reflective—sometimes polished to a mirror surface— they add an additional element of brightness when sitting behind a fire.
 Stainless steel firebacks are much lighter than those made of cast iron, so they are easier to ship, deliver, install and adjust.
 They are also more affordable, being priced at about half the cost of similarly sized cast iron fireback.
 Stainless steel firebacks are so effective that they are not recommended for gas fireplaces, because the heat can be magnified so much as to damage gas valves.

 Stainless steel firebacks are simple and modern, and fit well in contemporary houses.
 The mirrored finish can significantly increase both the heat and the light reflected back into the home.

 The most recent addition to the world of firebacks are black stainless steel firebacks.
 They have more of the aesthetics of the cast iron firebacks but some of the weight and cost advantages of the stainless steel firebacks.

 How to Choose a Fireback

-Both types of firebacks are designed to make the fireplace put out more heat.
+All three types of firebacks are designed to make the fireplace put out more heat.
 For those with wood fireplaces, the choice mainly comes down to style.
 For gas fireplaces, cast iron is the safe choice.